lightspeed/flame/packages/flame/src/Toaster/README.md

       type="button"
       onClick={() =>
         addToast('This is a toast', {
-          appearance: 'success', // set to 'error' for a red toast
+          appearance: 'success', // set to 'error' for a red error toast
           autoDismiss: false, // set to true to have a timer that automatically closes it })
       }